kailafitz/cs50finalproject/README.md

 ### Frontend Notes

 React is my chosen frontend javascript framework.
-The home page is minimalistic but features a wonderful Lottie animation that encapsulates all this application is and can be going forward.
+The home page is minimalistic but sets the tone with a Lottie animation that encapsulates all that this application is and can be going forward.

 The navigation bar links change depending on whether or not a correct JWT is active.
-A custom hook is used to get and set the JWT.
+A custom hook is used to get and set the JWT, useToken().
 Axios is used to make calls to the endpoints.

 Form data is captured through event.targets upon submission and the corresponding input number.
 Client-side validation is carried out with React-Hook-Form and Yup schemas which is very customisable.

 When setting data across the application in useEffects, hooks are used to create checks in order to render data when ready.

+#### Some key patterns seen across the React elements:

+- We get the JWT with our custom hook from the header of the call
+- Data from inputs is captured from the Submit event
+- Data is always POST-ed as json key value pairs
+- Client-side validation is triggered on the input's onBlur event
+- If an error is received from the backend, an error message will be ready to capture that message for user feedback purposes

 The following notes on each page/component provide some insight and points of interest:

 ###### Notes on Register.js and Login.js

 - Stepper used for ux, breaks up the form comprehensively
-- Data from inputs is captured from the Submit event
-- Client-side validation is triggered on the input's onBlur event
-- If criteria is met, the data is posted as json key value pairs If successful, we take the access token from the response and use our custom hook to set it
+- If response is 200, we take the access token from the response and use our custom hook to set it
-- Redirect to Records page
+- Redirect to Records page upon successful registration
-- If an error is received from the backend, an error message will be ready to capture that message for user feedback purposes

 ###### Notes on Records.js

 - Records are displayed with a GET method in a Bootstrap table
-- We get the JWT with our custom hook from the header of the call
 - UpdateJob.js is a component that can be called to update a Job record
 - DeleteJob.js is a component that can be called to delete a Job record
 - If no data exists, a Lottie animation is displayed with a link to add Job data
+- Invoice column is hidden on smaller screen devices.
+This is due to in-accurate scaling of the webpage to .pdf on such screens for now

 ###### Notes on Invoice.js

-- Data is pulled from all models into this component and displayed in such a way that can be exported a ready-to-send invoice in .pdf format.
+- Data is pulled from all models into this component and displayed in such a way that can be exported as a ready-to-send invoice in .pdf format
-- Invoice column does not appear on screen sizes below the xl breakpoint as the layout is distorted and doesn't fit on one A4 page when exported
+- Invoice does not appear on screen sizes below the xl breakpoint as the layout is distorted and doesn't fit on one A4 page when exported

 ###### Notes on AddJob.js

 - List of Employer objects associated with user are received
 - There is a chance to select an employer from this list or add a new employer with the use of a switch input.
-If the switch is off, a user selects a previous employer for the job.
+If the switch is off, a user selects a known employer for the job.
 Else, a new employer can be inputed and submitted.
 When the Select input is used, the employer name is used to fill the other Employer fields by performing a loop

 ###### Notes on UpdateJob.js

-- Job id gets passed from Records.js
 - Modals are used given how little data is needed for the update
-- Default values are set for form inputs from the response data
+- Default values from GET data are set for form inputs
 - Employer can be updated for the Job and is done in the same fashion as in AddJob.js
 - Cancel button resets the default values and clears any errors
-- Yup schemas for client-side is in place
-- Submit button triggers the submit event.
-If successful, data is set to a hook variable and error messages are cleared

 ###### Notes on DeleteJob.js